mskar/mskar.github.io/README.md

 Martin Skarzynski

-This site is based on the workshop created by Martin Skarzynski: https://github.com/mskar/distill_website/
+This README is based on the workshop created by Ted Laderas: https://github.com/laderast/distill_website/

 Below I will outline the steps I took to create my own site using this workshop template.

 ## Setup